RNTR/RenterApp/README.md

 On every pull request Travis will automatically run and perform the following:

- - Perform clone from the master brach at the specific pull request.
+ - Perform clone from the DEV-BRANCH at the specific pull request.
  - Create a Docker container from the cloned repo.
  - Read the travis.yml file from the root directory of the repo for the Node version.
  - Run npm install.